luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

       )
    )

-If you just ran the Scheme snippet above, you probably noticed that it returned :scheme:`(NumberNode 5)`, but you also may have noticed that (NumberNode 5) was created and added to the Atomspace.
+If you just ran the Scheme snippet above, you probably noticed that it returned :scheme:`(NumberNode 5)`.
+And if you were being very thorough, you also may have also noticed that the (NumberNode 5) atom was created and added to the Atomspace.
 When the output of :code:`cog-execute!` is an atom, it will be added to the Atomspace.

+Remember, Atoms can't exist outside the Atomspace, so even atoms that are created for a temporary operation are added to the Atomspace and remain there until something explicitly removes them.
 Sometimes this is desireable.
 Sometimes this is annoying.
 For now, it's just something to be aware of.

 A Basic Query with MeetLink & VariableNode
 ------------------------------------------------------------------------

+Back to Fido the Dog.
 Now that we've told the Atomspace that "Fido the Dog's weight in kg is 12.5", how can we retrieve that information?
 How do we ask "What is Fido the Dog's weight in kg?"

 Like this: